CasparKielwein/Aaargh/Classes.md

 Every Sorcerer obtained their magical powers through a different source, from ancient tomes to pacts with otherworldly beings.

 #### Ancient Lore
 You acquired your knowledge of the arcane by studying ancient books and scrolls.
-Maybe you formally enrolled in a magic academy or found them in decript ruines.
+Maybe you formally enrolled in a magic academy or found them in decrypt ruins.
-You gain an additional two power points after a rest.
+You gain an additional two Power-Points after a long rest.

 When gaining a new Discipline Level you can choose to gain an additional Maneuver from the same Level of a Discipline you already own.